Worms in Cats: Common Types and How to Get Rid of Them

 Vet Tips: Prevention Strategies for Worms in Cats

-Protecting your cat from worms starts with a regular routine.
+Worms can be dangerous, and the best way to avoid them is with a good prevention routine.
 With an efficient strategy, you can prevent the discomfort and pain these parasites cause.

 1. Schedule Regular Deworming